E-Commerce-Microservices-Project/.github/profile/README.md

 # Welcome to Our E-Commerce Platform

-## 👥 Meet the Fawry Intern Team – E-Commerce Microservices Project (2025)
+## 👥 Meet the Project Team – E-Commerce Microservices Project (2025)

 Welcome to our official GitHub Organization Wiki!
-We are a team of passionate software engineering interns who collaborated during the **Fawry Internship Program – Summer 2025**.
+We are a team of passionate software engineering interns who collaborated on the project.
 Over an intensive learning journey, we built a scalable, cloud-ready **E-Commerce Platform** using cutting-edge technologies and industry best practices.

 ---